 Please enter your name, email and zip code below to sign up!

-Domestic violence is an intentional pattern of abusive tactics (emotional, verbal, financial, physical, and sexual) used to establish and maintain power and control in intimate relationships.
+Domestic violence is an intentional pattern of abusive tactics (emotional, psychological, verbal, financial, physical, and sexual) used to establish and maintain power and control in intimate relationships.
 1 in 4 women and 1 in 7 men will experience domestic violence in their lifetime.
 Odds are that someone you know well is surviving domestic violence right now.
 The Salvation Army in Seattle has specialized programs to help.

 Tech safety: If you think your activities are being monitored, they probably are.
 You don’t need to have special skills to monitor someone’s phone, computer and Internet activities.
 Anyone can do it and there are many ways to monitor technology with programs like Spyware, keystroke loggers, and hacking tools.